Jpe230/SonicPad-Debian/README.md

 * Bluetooth (?)
 Dunno why you would need it but i haven't tested it
 * Audio
-* SPI port for Accelerometer
+* ~~SPI port for Accelerometer~~ Confirm working, please read: https://www.klipper3d.org/Measuring_Resonances.html
 * Ethernet* managed to get an IP but I hadn't bothered configuring it.
 Should work OOB

 ### Considerations